 It will help you to understand if this goal is still for you and, above all, if you really want it: if you feel that it is no longer for you, then you just have to let it go … but if it is still important, then enter it also in the list next year and next write what you think you can do to change what prevented you from reaching it.

 Analyse the results to establish new goals

 "Successful people are ordinary people with successful habits."

 Now that you've stopped to recognise the value of your commitment, you're ready to set your new goals!

 Have you bet too high or too low?
 Having realistic goals helps not to be discouraged, in the case of failure to achieve them, and to engage seriously, in case they are too easy.

 Such as?
 Set your new fitness goals according to your abilities and physical possibilities, the rest will come by itself!

 Our advice is to put everything down in black and white, write these goals down in your personal diary, pop them in your PC calendar or wherever you will have access to view them at any given time!
 The secret to achieving these goals?
 Write down EXACTLY what you wish to achieve and give yourself a definite timeline to reach your aims as to not give up ahead of time.

-This "trick" keeps your commitment to the goals you have set alive!
+Keep your commitment to the goals you have set "alive"!
 Write it down in the list every time you make something you are proud of: remembering your successes improves our mood and spurs us not to give up!